EdinbR/EdinbR.github.io/_posts/2018-02-16-february-meeting-David-Robinson.markdown

 >Text data is increasingly important in many domains, but it can be challenging to manipulate and visualize within typical R analysis workflows.
 In this talk, I will introduce the tidytext package and show how tidy data principles and tools can make text mining easier and more effective, by structuring text as one-token-per-row.
 You'll learn how to manipulate, summarize, and visualize text's characteristics using R packages from the tidy ecosystem such as dplyr, ggplot2, and tidyr.
 You'll see case studies of sentiment analysis, tf-idf, and topic modeling applied to examples from literature and Twitter, and gain the tools to draw conclusions from your own text datasets.

+Some of the `R` code demoed at this meeting has kindly been reproduced by Jumping Rivers on their blog [here](https://blog.jumpingrivers.com/posts/2018/tidytext_edinbr_2018/).

 <br>
 <br>